open-ephys/open-ephys-python-tools/README.md

 session = Session(directory)
 ```

-If the directory contains one more Record Nodes (GUI version 0.5+), the `session` object will contain a list of data for each Record Node, accessible via `session.recordnodes[N]`, where `N = 0, 1, 2,`, etc.
+If the directory contains data from one more Record Nodes (GUI version 0.5+), the `session` object will contain a list of RecordNodes, accessible via `session.recordnodes[N]`, where `N = 0, 1, 2,`, etc.

-If your directory just contains data, data can be accessed via `session.recordings`.
+If your directory just contains data (any GUI version), individual recordings can be accessed via `session.recordings`.
 The format of the recordings will be detected automatically as either
 [Binary](https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/Binary-format.html),
 [Open Ephys](https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/Binary-format.html),
 [NWB 1.0](https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/NWB-format.html), or